Health Insurance for Parents

 While purchasing a health policy for your parents, you must be careful enough to know all the exclusions in detail for a clearer understanding of its coverage span.

-While purchasing a health plan for your parents, you must be careful enough to ensure adequate coverage.
+While purchasing a senior citizen health insurance India, you must be careful enough to ensure adequate coverage.
 You have to research thoroughly and compare several plans to understand which one suits your parents the best, considering their current health status.

 You have to ensure that the plan you choose offers coverage against a maximum number of ailments, including critical illness coverage.
 If the plan excludes critical illness coverage, you can opt for a rider, to enhance the coverage scope.